tomeichlersmith/cribbage/README.md

 however, it does not mention counting points from flushes.
 I still can use it as a good point of comparison for making sure my scoring function is working as intended.

+[Wikipedia](https://en.wikipedia.org/wiki/Cribbage_statistics) also has a page on cribbage statistics which I can use as another point of comparison.